-Boarding students make up 63 percent of the school community, hailing from 13 states and 21 countries.
+Boarding students make up 56 percent of the school community, hailing from 11 states and 21 countries.
 These students have access to one of the best ways to prepare for life at college—through a safe environment to explore their independence and learn to take responsibility for their own lives.
 Living on campus helps students to learn and grow in a supportive and empowering community.

-We offer two forms of on-campus living: 7-day and 5-day boarding.
 Students enjoy a full-service dining facility, fitness center, study areas, student center, and the convenience of restaurants and grocery stores within walking distance.

 There are five single-gender dormitories on campus, all of which are home to several faculty members and their families.
 Additional faculty members live in campus housing scattered throughout the 104-acre campus.
 Although each dorm differs in design, all living quarters for students have a main lounge area with a television.
 The majority of rooms are designed for two students, though there are some single and triple rooms also available.